|

 list for a long while.
 A nice uncomplicated,

-well-made, working musicians Guild.
+well-made, working musicians Guild from Hoboken..

-This one plays so
+50's, plays so

 well.
 It is all original, down to its Stove